CassianStarck/CassianStarck/README.md

 # Hi !
 I'm Cassian Starck ✌️

-## I'm a software engineer turned Cybersecurity enthusiast and youtuber in my free time.
+## I'm a software engineer turned Cybersecurity enthusiast and youtuber in my (very limited) free time.
 If you're interested in learning how to code, hack or just interested in seeing cool technologies you're in the right place.

 * [Blog](https://cassianstarck.github.io/) 📝